ssbsukirat/medicine/Gastroenterology/Alimentary canal/Inflammatory bowel disease.md

 		* Obstruction
 			* bowel wall edema and spasm in early disease
 			* fibrostenotic narrowing and strictures over several years
-		* diarrhea replaced by obstr
+		* diarrhea replaced by obstruction as disease progresses
+		* localised wall thinning may cause Enterovesical. eneterovaginal, enterocutaneous fistula
+		* Enterovesical fistulas present as dysuria or recurrent bladder infections or pneumaturia or fecaluria
+	* jejunoileitis
+		*